harshvardhaniimi/personal-website/content/blog/2022-02-13-public-transport-and-lack-thereof/index.md

 In contrast, Europe provides the best locality for air travel.
 The area is full of mountains and difficult to drive terrain.
 Small-sized countries have at least one airport in their capital cities, and flights between countries are economical for obvious reasons.

+# Indian Railways: The Lifeline of India

 ![](indian-railway.jpg)

 Indian railway systems are economical for very different reasons.
 The peninsula allowed for dense railway tracks around the country.
 Coincidentally, high population density and high overall population ensure ridership volumes.
 The system is not profitable, but it doesn't have to be.

 The profitability of public utilities is a capitalist (and possibly American) concept.
 They wouldn't be "public utilities" if they were profitable --- they'd be business ventures.
 Some activities are not worthwhile for business, but we do them because they are necessary.
 Wars are largely non-profitable, but we still have them.
 Then why not public transport?

+# Pitfalls of Car Dependency

 However, the biggest reason is that not everyone can afford private transport.
 Cars are expensive, even if you ignore gas prices.
 Every month, you would spend \$200 on insurance, another \$200 on a parking permit --- and that's aside from the \$500 you pay for your car loan.
 In contrast, I can travel from any place to any place in India for a little over \$20.
 In many European countries and cities, they are free!